Compression of Currents and Varifolds: Nystrom approximation in RKHS

-The matrix $K_{CC}$, is the matrix of cross evaluations of the kernel on the set $\bm{c}$.
-It is possible to obtain an error bound for this approximation \cite{SpectralMethods}, for a suitable sampling distribution of the control points.
-This is the content of the following theorem of \cite{SpectralMethods}. \begin{theorem} Suppose that $m$ control points $\bm{c}=\{c_{1},\dots,c_{m}\}$, are drawn with probability $p(\bm{c}) \propto det(K_{CC})$ that is proportional to the determinant of the cross evaluation matrix.
-Then, the following bound holds in expectation wtih respect to $p(\bm{c})$:
+It is possible to obtain an error bound for this approximation \cite{SpectralMethods}, for a suitable sampling distribution of the control points. \begin{theorem}[\cite{SpectralMethods}] Suppose that $m$ distinct control points $\bm{c}=\{c_{i}\}_{i=1}^{m}$, are drawn from $X$ with probability $p(\bm{c}) \propto det(K_{CC})$ that is proportional to the determinant of the cross evaluation matrix.
+Then, the following bound holds in expectation with respect to $p(\bm{c})$:

 where $\lambda_{i}(K_{XX})$ denotes the $i$'th largest eigenvalue of the full kernel matrix. \end{theorem} See \cite{SpectralMethods} for a proof.
+The distribution of control points such that $p(\bm{c}) \propto \det(K_{CC})$ is known as a \textit{discrete determinantal point process (DPP)}.
+For a fixed number of control points $m$, it is also referred to as a discrete $m$-DPP \cite{SpectralMethods}.

-This theorem demonstrates that the rate of decay of the Nystrom matrix approximation error, is at least as fast as the eigenvalue decay of the target matrix.
-In fact, for smooth kernel functions - for example the Gaussian RBF kernel - the eigenvalues of such kernel matrices are known to decay rapidly.
-Furthermore, one can make the influence of the kernel frequency/regularity clear by averaging over different inputs.
-For example, \cite{ratesofconvergesparsegp} proves the following theorem. \begin{theorem} Let $p$ a probability density function over the domain $\mathcal{X}$.
-Denote $X=\{x_{1},\dots,x_{n}\}$ a size $n$ i.i.d sample, from this distribution.
-Taking expectation over such draws from this distribution, gives the following bound:
+\cref{eigenvaluethm} demonstrates that with respect to draws from the $m$-DPP, the rate of decay of the Nystrom matrix approximation error is at least as fast as the eigenvalue decay of the target matrix.
+The eigenvalue decay of the kernel matrix is, of course, closely connected to the properties of the kernel function.
+For example, \cite{ratesofconvergesparsegp} proves the following result. \begin{theorem}[\cite{ratesofconvergesparsegp}] Let $p$ be a probability density function over the domain $\mathcal{X}$.
+Denote $X=\{x_{i}\}_{i=1}^{n}$ a size $n$ i.i.d sample, from this distribution.
+Taking expectation over with respect to draws from this distribution gives the following bounds: